 - Improve its floodplain mapping system by taking into account future sea level rise.

 New York State Bar Association Task Force on Global Warming reviewed New York’s existing laws and programs, including existing and pending federal laws regarding climate change.
 The Task Force is chaired by Professor Michael Gerrard, Director of the Center for Climate Change Law at Columbia University School of Law.
-(See report Jan.
+(Jan.
 2009.)
-The proposals are organized into four categories: buildings and energy, land use, transportation and other.
+The proposals are organized into four categories: buildings and energy, land use, transportation, and others.
 The following was edited from the Executive Summary excerpted in the Law of the Land blog.